MainulDip/c-study/cmake-practical-guide.md

  - cmake generates platform specific makefile,

-NB: Conan is a package manager for C/C++ and utilize CMake under the hood.
+NB: Conan is a package manager for C/C++ and utilize CMake under the hood

 ### CMakeLists.txt and Basic Config:
 Is the entry point for CMake.
 The name should be a exact match.